evanc108/Tally/backend/BACKEND.md

 ## Overview

-Tally's backend is a Go service that powers real-time group spending.
-When one member of a group swipes a card, the backend authorizes the charge in milliseconds by verifying that every member of the group can cover their individual share — simultaneously — before approving the transaction.
+Tally's backend is a Go service that powers real-time group spending using a **Proxy Card Architecture**.
+Rather than sharing a single card, each group member receives their own unique virtual card token — all mapped to the same group.
+When any member taps their token at a merchant, the backend authorizes the charge in milliseconds by verifying that every member of the group can cover their individual share — simultaneously — before approving the transaction.

 The core metaphor is the **Tally Stick**: a single transaction is split into multiple verifiable pieces, one per member, each recorded as an immutable ledger entry.